statusbits/smartthings/RadioThermostat/README.md

 1. Your Wi-Fi thermostat must be connected to the same local network as your SmartThings hub.

-2. It is important that the thermostat's IP address remains unchanged even if your router is rebooted.
+2. It is important that the thermostat's IP address remain unchanged even if your router is rebooted.
 One way to accomplish it is by using "reserved" IP address.
 Please consult your web router manual on how to reserve an IP address.

-3. Obviously, you need an full-time Internet connection for your hub to communicate with the SmartThings cloud.
+3. Obviously, you need a funtioning Internet connection for your hub to communicate with the SmartThings cloud.